 Microcystins are also a toxin produced by cyanobacteria from contaminated freshwater sources.
 They are characterized as “blue/green algae” which appear on the surface of the water.

 These toxins are carcinogenic to humans and can cause significant damage, especially in regard to the liver.

 Nitrate and TTHM from Farm Pollution

-Commercial farming, as you can imagine, requires a lot of fertilizer which contains the chemical compounds of Nitrate and Phosphorus.
+Commercial farming, as you can imagine, requires a lot of fertilizer which contains the chemical compounds Nitrate and Phosphorus.
 When ingested in large amounts, Nitrate increases the risk of colon, kidney, ovarian, and bladder cancers; as well as causes the fatal “Blue Baby Syndrome” by starving infants of oxygen thus turning them “blue”.

-The Phosphorus, on the other hand, can enter water systems, cause overgrowth of cyanobacteria (refer to toxic algae blooms above), and when treated with chlorine, a chemical byproduct is trihalomethanes, or TTHMs, which also cause cancer and harm reproduction.
+The Phosphorus, on the other hand, can enter water systems, cause an overgrowth of cyanobacteria (refer to toxic algae blooms above), and when treated with chlorine, a chemical byproduct is trihalomethanes, or TTHMs, which also cause cancer and harm reproduction.

 Coal ash is the remnants of coal burned in power plants.
 It often contains many hazardous and toxic compounds including arsenic, boron, cadmium, chromium, lead, radium, selenium, and more.

 These toxic compounds and heavy metals can cause stroke, cancer, reproductive failure, and heart disease, and can affect the brain development of children.

 Click here to see where the EPA has been involved in cleaning up various spills and other releases of toxins into the environment.